The Takeaway:

 Smaller households, casual coffee drinkers, and those with limited space.

 Do you consider yourself to be an old-school, hands-on type of person?
-Are you interested in hand crafting your specialty coffee drinks, rather than having a machine do it for you?
+Are you interested in hand-crafting your specialty coffee drinks, rather than having a machine do it for you?
 If so, then you’re just the kind of person this article was written for.

 As you can tell at a glance, these machines fall broadly into two categories: Machines for power drinkers and large households, and machines for casual drinkers and small households.